 But it’s important to be aware of the cost consequences of stepping out of network and remember that seeing an out-of-network provider will generally be more expensive than staying in network.
 While PPO plans include an out-of-pocket maximum for in-network care, money spent out of pocket outside the network doesn’t generally count against that limit.
 That means you can simply pay, and pay, and pay for health care services.
 PPOs also generally carry higher premiums and higher deductibles as well.

 Choose a PPO plan if you want the flexibility to go out of network and avoid referrals and are the type of patient who uses your health care services regularly and has a need to see specialists.

 For most people, Medicare eligibility is based on age.
-You can sign up during a window starting three months before the month you turn 65 and ending three months following your birthday month.
+You can sign up during a window starting three months before the month you turn 65 and ending three months following your birthday month, or you can sign up during Medicare Open Enrollment, which is Thursday, October 15, 2020 through Monday, December 7, 2020 for 2021 coverage.

-During that initial eligibility window, you can sign up for traditional Medicare, which is the fee-for-service government health plan with two parts (A is for hospital insurance and B is for medical insurance) or Medicare Advantage, a Medicare health plan offered by a private company that contracts with Medicare and offers Parts A and B. You can also enroll in supplemental coverage or choose a drug plan.
-Under the Affordable Care Act, having Medicare Part A is enough to meet the law’s requirements for minimum essential coverage.
+Traditional Medicare, the fee-for-service government health plan, has two parts (A is for hospital insurance and B is for medical insurance).
+Medicare Advantage is a Medicare health plan offered by a private company that contracts with Medicare and offers Parts A and B. You can also enroll in supplemental coverage or choose a drug plan (Part D).